Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Perfect For: Trail Running, Families, Water Play, Nature

 With similar terrain, it’s easy to think of Johnston Mill Nature Preserve as the Eno River State Park of Chapel Hill.
-The 296-acre property maintained by the Triangle Land Conservancy is distinct from its state park brethren, with a lovely variety of scenes waiting for you.
+The 296-acre property the Triangle Land Conservancy maintains is distinct from its state park brethren, with a lovely variety of scenes waiting for you.

 Here, you can follow the creek, listen to the roar of the water, and truly find yourself amongst the trees.
-There are approximately 3-1/2 miles of trails, but you can cover a lot of it in quick-time!
+There are approximately 3-1/2 miles of trails, but you can cover much of it quickly!

 Morgan Creek Trail/ Fan Branch Trail